sellerstx1982/ai-case-study/README.md

 * Powerful Computer System: The Aurora Driver has high-performing computers that are important for interpreting all the sensor data and handling complicated software algorithms while the system is functioning.
 [3] [17] [20]

-* Integration Hardware: Fusion controls operations that includes steering, braking, and acceleration.
-[3]
+* Integration Hardware: Nicknamed "Fusion", will control steering, braking, and acceleration.
+[3] [25]

-* Simulation Tools: Testing of the Aurora Driver using virtual environments to improve at a faster rate before entry to the real-world.
-[3]
+* Simulation Tools: Testing of the Aurora Driver using Amazon Web Services (AWS) to improve at a faster rate before entry to the real-world.
+[3] [26]

 ## Industry Trends and Innovations

 * Major Trends

     2014-2016: More investment and excitement had tech companies like Google and carmakers like Ford and General Motors accelerate researching autonomous driving.
-[3]
+[3] [27]

     2016-2020: Concern arose when deadlines for implementation were missed due to challenges of predictability in real-world situations.
-[3]
+[3] [28]

-    2020-2024: Challenges were faced with caution and companies focused how to apply their products by partnering with automakers.
-[3]
+    2020-2024: Challenges were faced with caution and companies focused on how to apply their products by partnering with automakers.
+[3] [15] [16]

 * Other Trends

     Advanced Driver-Assistance Systems (ADAS) that automatically brake and warn drivers of cars nearby have become more common.
-[3]
+[3] [29]

     Government regulations are continuing to be discussed in more detail to focus on issues like liability, safety and cybersecurity.
-[3]
+[3] [30]

     Ethical concerns such as whether to swerver or stay the course when danger arises begin to emerge.
 Other concerns are privacy, job loss, biases are also being considered and addressed.
-[3]
+[3] [31]

-* Major Competitors
+* Innovations

-    Waymo: Google's parent company Alphabet's self-driving car that current offers ride-sharing service in Phoenix, Arizona.

-    Cruise: General Motors' subsidiary that has tested vehicles in a dozen U.S. cities.

-    Tesla: Autopilot system assists, but is not fully autonomous.
-Tesla expects their vehicles to be fully self-driving at some point.
+    LiDAR: Frequency Modulated Continuous Wave (FMCW) lidar has greater range, instant velocity data, and is interference free.
+[3] [32]

+    Machine Learning: Taking the next step into deep learning models has improved recognition of road impediments, sensor processing, operation of the vehicle, among other things vital to automated driving.
+[3] [33]

+    Cybersecurity: Conducting reviews, installing vulnerability detections and prevention software, and improving the ability to surveil and react to threats.
+[3] [34]

 ## Results

 * Business Impact

-     Business impact has been minimal since they do not generate revenue yet.
-[3]
+     Transforming the trucking industry to reduce the number of drivers necessary.
+[3] [35]

-     Investor interest has fueled much of Aurora's growth.
-[3]
+     Investor interest and going public has fueled much of Aurora's financial growth.
+[3] [36]

      Partnerships with vehicle manufacturers has shown confidence in generating revenue down the road.
-[3]
+[3] [6]

 * Core Metrics

      Technical Milestones: Successful road testing of the Aurora Driver.

-     Partnerships: Vehicle manufacturers have maintained their positions.
+[3] [37]

+     Partnerships: Maintaining platform, logistics, and technology partners.
+[3] [38] [39] [40]

      Investors: Venture capital, going public, and stock issuance has shown confidence in Aurora's future.

-*Competitors

-     Waymo
-         Subsidiary of Alphabet [4]
-         $5.7 billion in funding [4]
-         2,734 Employees [4]

-     Nuro
-         Private Company [4]
-         $1.5 billion in funding [4]
-         919 Employees [4]

-     TuSimple
-         Publicly Traded Company [4]
-         $640 million in funding [4]
-         1,450 Employees [4]
+[3] [5] [6] [7] [8]

+  * Major Competitors

+    Waymo: Google's parent company Alphabet's self-driving car that current offers ride-sharing service in Phoenix, Arizona.
+[3] [41]

+    Cruise: General Motors' subsidiary that has tested vehicles in several U.S. cities.
+[3] [42]

+    Tesla: Autopilot system assists, but is not fully autonomous.
+Tesla expects their vehicles to be fully self-driving at some point.
+[3] [43]

 ## Recommendations

 ### Potential Services

-* Delivery: Consumers like having food and other items brought to them.
+* Delivering food and other items to consumers.
-* Games: When commercial services begin for riders games might be a fun way to promote discounts.
+* Games for riders to promote discounts when automated ride services begin for commercial use.
+[44]
-* Motorcycles: Self-driving motorcyles will be a safer way for riders to navigate cities and enjoy scenery in rural areas.
+* Self-driving motorcyles will be a safer way for riders to navigate cities and enjoy scenery in rural areas.

 ### Additional Technologies for Potential Services

 * Robotics to bring consumer items from vehicle to phyisical location to ensure customer satisfaction.
+[45]
 * Touch screens in vehicles to select and play games to give consumers a way to save money.
 * More advanced version of Aurora Driver to perform the actions of riding a motorcycle.

+> "Building on years of development and testing, our work toward the safe and scalable deployment of driverless trucks is nearing a historic milestone.
+Today will show why we believe we will have the essential components not only for Commercial Launch but also deployment at scale to support a strong and self-sustaining business," said Chris Urmson, CEO and co-founder of Aurora.
+[46]

 [1] https://aurora.tech/company